 I had meant to release this a few days earlier and so capitalize on the yearly Shark Week craze a little more effectively, but life (and especially children) get in the way, so here we are!
-While Discovering Sharks and Paleo Sharks both focused exclusively on sharks (or at least shark relatives), today’s book uses sharks as the hook to get readers interested, and then introduces them to all sorts of other interesting sea creatures as well.
+While Discovering Sharks and Sharks: A 400 Million Year Journey both focused exclusively on sharks (or at least shark relatives), today’s book uses sharks as the hook to get readers interested, and then introduces them to all sorts of other interesting sea creatures as well.
 Created by Robert Sabuda & Matthew Reinhart, Sharks and Other Sea Monsters makes full use of the potential of pop-up books to expose readers to the fascinating sea life of ages past.
 This book forms part of Sabuda & Reinhart’s “Encyclopedia Prehistorica” trilogy, alongside Dinosaurs and Mega Beasts.

 This book packs in a lot of activity in its pages.
 Not only does each page feature a large set piece bursting from the center, but numerous flaps around the edges contain their own smaller pop-up displays as well.

 One of my favorites among these flaps unfolds to reveal an early Paleozoic shoreline, featuring the first tetrapods crawling crawling about in the swampy shallows.
 I really got to hand it to the creators of this book; they managed to create a rather convincing effect with the waterline!
 It doesn’t come across as well in pictures, but when one has it in hand, the water effect is quite pleasing, especially with the amphibian half-emerged onto the shore!